News From the Mortgage Consultant

 What about buying a second home for a family member?
 We can use the Genworth Second Home Program using just 5% down to buy that home for your son or daughter to go to University, or for an immediate family member to help them get started with their first home.

 There are many more options available to us that we know.
-For more information on some of these ideas, you can download my free e-book here.

 Thanks for your time!